 CBB’s Jewish Book Club meets four times a year on Sunday mornings to read and discuss both fascinating and critically-acclaimed Jewish novels.
-We are joined by Charles Lynn Batten, a UCLA professor and master facilitator.
+All events start at 9:30 AM.

 For 2022-2023 dates, we will continue to meet via Zoom.